 This concept is known as circular fashion and our plan is to collaborate with other leaders in the sector to explore how this can be achieved.
 We have signed the Copenhagen Circular Fashion 2017 Commitment.

-Canopy works with fashion brands to ensure their cellulose based fibres (viscose, rayon, tencel, modal) are not contributing to the deforestation of ancient or endangered forests.
+Canopy works with fashion brands to ensure their cellulose based fibers (viscose, rayon, tencel, modal) are not contributing to the deforestation of ancient or endangered forests.
 This is a key area of our broader sustainability vision however is an extremely complex issue with serious challenges throughout the supply chain.
-As such we have become a signatory to the Canopy policy in order to utilise Canopy’s unique expertise and drive change across the fashion sector.
+As such we have become a signatory to the Canopy policy in order to utilize Canopy’s unique expertise and drive change across the fashion sector.
+Read the full Canopy Agreement here.

 Global Fashion Agenda